byeager999/Liri-Node-App/README.md

 node liri concert-this
 This command provides concert information of the artist included after the command

+node liri do-what-it-says
+This command reads what is included on the random.txt file using the file system npm module

 Below is the link to my github repository where this app resides: https://byeager999.github.io/liri-node-app